 At the end of the long workday, night life in Santa Cruz is just revving up.
-There’s something for everyone here- British and Irish pubs, dance floors, wine tastings, and elegant dining with ocean views.
+There’s something for everyone here- British and Irish pubs, dance floors, wine tastings, and elegant dining with ocean views or casinos.
 No matter your musical preference, you’re sure to find a live band that’s music to your ears.
 The selection of night life options on this page features the best of Santa Cruz at the set of sun.

 1) The Catalyst

 1011 Pacific Ave., Santa Cruz, CA 831.423.1336